Governance Structure and Operations

 Notes

-2.In addition to the one inside director shown above, the company has another five inside directors who concurrently hold executive officer posts, and the compensation to these directors is included in compensation to executive officers.
+2.In addition to the one internal director mentioned above, there are three internal directors who also serve as executive officers, and their compensation is included in the compensation for executive officers.

-4.Regarding the stock-based compensation, the amounts shown are those to be recorded as expenses in the fiscal year concerned, based on calculation of the expected amount of compensation including future granting of the company's shares, in accordance with the expected number of points granted to Directors (excluding outside directors) and executive officers.
-The amount includes the amount of medium-term stock bonus (performance-based) to be delivered in proportion to the achievement rate of the targets of the medium-term business plan.
+4.Regarding stock-based compensation, the amounts recorded as expenses for the fiscal year are based on the estimated number of points to be granted to directors (excluding outside directors) and executive officers, and reflect the expected value of future share-based grants.
+These amounts also include the estimated value of medium-term performance-based stock compensation to be delivered in proportion to the achievement rate of the targets set in the medium-term business plan.

 Position/Name Company category Total Fixed compensation Performance-based compensation